glotzerlab/signac/doc/tutorial.rst

 Data space initialization
 -------------------------

-In the minimal example we initialized the data space *implicitely*.
+In the minimal example we initialized the data space *implicitly*.
-Let's see how we can initialize it *explicitely*.
+Let's see how we can initialize it *explicitly*.
 In general, the data space needs to contain all parameters that will affect our data.
 For the ideal gas that is a 3-dimensional space spanned by the temperature *T*, the pressure *p* and the system size *N*.